What’s better than a chocolate cake? A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!

 - Add the remaining sugar, salt, vanilla and beat until well combined.

-- Set aside half of the ganache for the top of the cake.
+- Set aside roughly half of the ganache for the top of the cake.
 Add the other half to the buttercream mixture and beat until combined and smooth (only about 1 minute).

 - Spread half the buttercream over the bottom layer of the cake.
 Place the second layer on top (flattest side up), press down gently to stick them together well.
 Spread the remaining buttercream over the top.